-The group's financial profile is highly leveraged following the buy-out in May 2005 by a private equity consortium consisting of EQT III and EQT IV and Goldman Sachs Capital Partners.
+RatingsDirect Publication Date Sept.
+8, 2006 Partners.
 This resulted in weak credit measures, with adjusted debt to EBITDA expected to be about 7.5x (not lease adjusted) in the near term, and EBITDA cash interest of about 2x.
 Standard & Poor's does not incorporate material improvements in these ratios in the medium term, reflecting the company's acquisitive growth strategy.
 Acquisition spending is discretionary and flexible, however, and acquisitions are normally immediately cash flow enhancing.
-Furthermore, ISS benefits from good free operating cash flows (FOCF), reflecting low capital expenditures needs.
-The group's highly flexible cost base (primarily related to staff) provides additional cushioning in a downturn.
+Furthermore, the group's highly flexible cost base (primarily related to staff) and low capital expenditure needs provide additional cushioning in a downturn.